-In order to achieve optimal scavenge performance with current engine cylinder design, two key scavenge port angles, AIA and SOA, as shown in Figure 1, were investigated and optimized at first.
-Then, the simulations with the optimal combination of AIA and SOA were performed to understand the effects of scavenge port duration (SD)/ED and EVO timings on controlling the scavenging process in the two-stroke BUSDIG engine by adjusting SPO timing, ED and EVO timing.
+In order to achieve optimal scavenge performance with current engine cylinder design, two key scavenge port angles, axis inclination angle (AIA) and swirl orientation angle (SOA), as shown in Fig. 1, were investigated and optimized at first.
+Then, the simulations with the optimal combination of AIA and SOA were performed to understand the effects of scavenge port/exhaust valve opening durations and timings on controlling the scavenging process in the 2-stroke BUSDIG engine by adjusting scavenge port opening (SPO) timing, exhaust valve duration (ED) and exhaust valve opening (EVO) timing.
 The locations and dimensions of scavenge ports on the cylinder liner and the port height were kept constant in this study.
-As the opening and closure of scavenge ports are symmetrical to the bottom dead centre (BDC), the adjustment of the SPO timing would also change the SD.
+As the opening and closure of scavenge ports are symmetrical to the bottom dead centre (BDC), the adjustment of the scavenge port opening (SPO) timing would also change the scavenge port opening duration (SD).

-Numerical models and simulation conditions
+3. Numerical models and simulation conditions

 The commercial CFD software STAR-CD was adopted in this study to perform the simulations.
-Reynolds-averaged Navier-Stokes (RANS) approach was applied with Renormalization Group (RNG) k- ε
+Reynolds-Averaged Navier Stokes (RANS) approach was applied with RNG k- ε turbulence model in the simulations.
+The heat transfer was implemented through the general form of the enthalpy conservation equation for the fluid mixture.
+The Angelberger wall function was used for the simulation of the wall heat transfer.
+The detailed description of the numerical models can be found in Ref.
+[29].